magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-3.md

 title: Magento Open Source 2.4.3 Release Notes
 ---

 {{ site.data.var.ce }} 2.4.3 introduces enhancements to performance and security plus significant platform improvements.
 Security enhancements include expansion of reCAPTCHA coverage and inclusion of built-in rate limiting.
 Core composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x.
 Page Builder is now available as a bundled extension in {{site.data.var.ce}}.
-It is now the default content editing tool for Adobe Commerce and {{site.data.var.ce}}.
+It is now the default content editing tool for {{site.data.var.ee}} and {{site.data.var.ce}}.

 This release includes over 370 new fixes to core code and 33 security enhancements.
 It includes the resolution of almost 290 GitHub issues by our community members.
 These community contributions range from minor clean-up of core code to significant enhancements in GraphQL.